RESEARCH AND INNOVATION

 The UK is a world-leading destination for scientific research and innovation.
 Whether you are a researcher, academic, business founder or specialist technician, our immigration barristers are well versed in all the immigration routes available to those who lead, undertake and support research and innovation.

-General visa information
+General visa information for researchers and innovators

 The UK’s research base is responsible for 16% of the world’s most influential academic papers and more Nobel Prizes than any other country bar America.
 This research base underpins an industrial sector with global reach.
 One eighth of the world’s most popular medicines were developed in the UK and the technology that drives 95% of the world’s smart phones, 80% of digital cameras, and 35% of all electronic devices was developed here.